Will weighed the three options.

 Leave.
 Fight now.
 Follow.

-The chained man's eyes were burned into his memory — I know you're there and please in the same breath.
-Will had seen that look before — in hospital waiting rooms, in his father's face across a kitchen table stacked with debt letters.
-The look of someone who had run out of options and was now betting everything on a stranger deciding to give a damn.
+The chained man's eyes were burned into his memory.
+I know you're there and please in the same breath.
+Will had seen that look in hospital waiting rooms and in his father's face across a kitchen table stacked with debt letters.
+It was the look of someone who had run out of options and was betting everything on a stranger deciding to give a damn.
 It stopped his hands from moving.
 It stopped the math.

 He was done being the stranger who walked away.